 grass 1058118 1280

-Trauma Reprocessing Therapy & Training
+Advanced Trauma Training

-Going beyond coping skills: Trauma Reprocessing helps clients explore the meaning of their experiences across the lifespan, including military service.
+Move beyond single-index PTSD protocols: Trauma Reprocessing targets patterns and core beliefs at the identity level.
+Clients explore the meaning of their trauma experiences across the lifespan (e.g., childhood, adulthood, and military service, if applicable).
 These treatments are not only backed by research, they intuitively resonate with clients and providers.
-They foster cognitive–experiential insight such as, “I see now that it wasn’t my fault” and offer emotional healing through imagery reprocessing, where one’s current age self imagines delivering a healing message to their younger self.
+They foster embodied insight such as, “ah, now I know that it wasn’t my fault” and offer emotional healing through imagery reprocessing, where one’s current age self imagines delivering a healing message (e.g., validation, comfort, love, protection) to their younger self.

 ✔ Low client dropout